abhi3700/subspace-devbook/src/consensus.md

 - A piece has size of $\gtrapprox$ 1 MiB
 - A sector has size of ~ 1.3 GB
 - A farm/plot has min. required size of 2 GB

+### Farming, Sectors & Pieces

+These are related to the consensus mechanism of the Subspace network, which is a storage-based blockchain system.
+Here's how they relate to each other:

+- **Farming**: Farming refers to the process of participating in the consensus mechanism by storing data and solving challenges based on the data stored.
+Farmers compete to solve these puzzles (i.e. submit proof of replication) and earn rewards.
+Farming involves maintaining plots on disk that contain sectors with pieces of blockchain history ([docs/consensus/consensus/farming.md](https://github.com/subspace/subnomicon/blob/626848b9e3f4e09e87ce8fb95985f61a935a0d83/docs/consensus/consensus/farming.md)).
+- **Sectors**: Sectors are subdivisions of a farmer's plot.
+They are equally-sized storage units on disk, currently around 1 GiB each, containing a pseudorandom selection of pieces ([docs/consensus/consensus/plotting.md](https://github.com/subspace/subnomicon/blob/626848b9e3f4e09e87ce8fb95985f61a935a0d83/docs/consensus/consensus/plotting.md)).
+A plot consists of multiple sectors.
+- **Pieces**: Pieces are the basic units of measurement in archived blockchain history.
+They consist of blockchain data (record), a KZG commitment, and a witness.
+Pieces are encoded and stored in sectors on a farmer's disk ([docs/consensus/consensus/archiving.md](https://github.com/subspace/subnomicon/blob/626848b9e3f4e09e87ce8fb95985f61a935a0d83/docs/consensus/consensus/archiving.md)).

+The relationship is as follows: farmers create plots on their storage devices, which are divided into sectors.
+Each sector contains a number of encoded pieces that represent parts of the blockchain's history.
+The farmers use these sectors and the pieces within them to participate in the farming process, which is central to the network's consensus mechanism.

 ## References